ArminAttarzadeh/IOT_anomaly_detection/README.md

-# IoT-Based Anomaly Detection Project
+# Temperature Anomaly Detection in IoT Devices Using Machine Learning

 ## Overview